-1.5 Signing of a Memorandum of Understanding with the German national initiative
+2.5 Signing of a Memorandum of Understanding with the German national initiative

 During the 2023 EUCNC & 6G Summit event which took place in Gothenburg, Sweden on June 6th - 8th, 2023, the SNS ICE partners organized a convened session entitled "A European collaborative initiative with a strong vertical impact on a global level".
-The purpose of this convened session was to present to the community the SNS strategy and the envisioned European and Global collaboration framework and kick off the discussion among a) activities taking place mainly at European level (i.e., national initiatives and related HEU Partnerships) and b) Vertical users.
+The purpose of this convened session was to present to the community the SNS strategy and the envisioned European and Global collaboration framework and kick off the discussion among a) activities taking place mainly at European level (i.e., national initiatives and related Horizon Europe Partnerships) and b) Vertical users.

-In this session, a Memorandum of Understanding (MoU) was signed between the 6G Smart Networks and Services - Industry Association (6G-IA), coordinator of the SNS ICE project, and the German National Initiative on future communication technologies and 6G (6G Platform).
+In this session, a Memorandum of Understanding (MoU) was signed between the 6G Smart Networks and Services - Industry Association (6G-IA), coordinator of the SNS ICE project, and the German National Initiative on future communication technologies and 6G (6G Platform)1.
 The goal of the MoU is to strengthen the collaboration between the SNS JU and this national initiative and to jointly address the upcoming challenges of 6G R&D. The MoU was signed by the Chairman of the Board of the 6G-IA, Dr. Colin Willcock and by the 6G Platform Director Dr. Hans Schotten.
-Figure 1 depicts the moment of the MoU signing at EUCNC 2023.
-The moment in which the MoU was signed is portrayed in Figure 3
+Figure 3The moment in which the MoU was signed is portrayed in Figure 3.